RootsRated/stevenson/README.md

-This will clone the repo at `https://github.com/your-username/your-template.git` to `name_of_your_site` and begin altering the repo based on the contents of a yaml file in your template's root directory named `_stevenson.yml`.
+This will clone the repo at `https://github.com/your-username/your-template.git` to `name_of_your_site` and begin altering the repo based on the contents of a yaml file in your template's root directory named `_stevenson.yml`, `.stevenson.yml` or `.stevenson`.
 This file should contain config options to be set in the `_config.yml` of your Jekyll installation along with information on whether these options should be secret, validated as emails, validated as URLs, or limited to a certain length.
 Here's an example:

     title:
       question: 'Title: '